spatank/Curiosity/README.md

-# Curiosity
-Code accompanying `Curiosity as filling, compressing, and reconfiguring knowledge networks'.
+# Curiosity as filling, compressing, and reconfiguring knowledge networks